 The 2015 UI/UX trends are all pretty sweet, right?
-We even have a full article dedicated to them!
 The million-dollar question is whether you should implement it onto your site or not.
 I will periodically focus on some of these trends and expound on examples, pros vs cons, and best practices.

 Continued Evolution of the Scroll